A New Access Control Scheme for Facebook-style Social Networks: Motivation

 \subsection{Facebook}

-In Facebook, each user is affiliated with a personal profile that contains his basic information (e.g., age and gender), work and education background, living places and so on.
-His hobbies are articulated in `Likes'; places he has been to are marked in `Map'.
-A user can establish friend relations with others.
-Moreover, he can organize his friends into different groups, or named friend list.
+In Facebook, each user is affiliated with a personal profile that contains his basic information (e.g., age, gender and nationality), work and education background, living places and so on.
+A user's hobbies (e.g., sports, movies and music) are articulated in `Likes'; places he has been to are marked in `Map'.
+Besides personal representation, Facebook also allows a user to establish friend relations with others.
+In addition, Facebook recommends friends for users based on common friends, same hometown or similar interests.
+A user can organize his friends into different groups, or named friend list.
+Moreover, Facebook also automatically create lists (smart list) for users based on their work, living area, school and family.

 Facebook is not only a website storing users' personal information and social relations, but also a platform for users to interact with each other.
-A~user can directly communicate with his friends by messaging or `poking'; he can tag his friends in photos and posts.
+A~user can directly communicate with his friends by sending messages; he can tag his friends in photos and posts.
 Two friends can interact through Facebook applications such as games.
 All activities performed by a user are organized chronologically in his `Timeline' through which other users as well as the user himself can check his past activities conveniently.
 A user receives his friends' news on `Newsfeed'.
 When he finds something interesting, he can further perform actions, such as `like', `share' and `comment', on it.
+Users on Facebook can also establish public groups and organize events such as birthday parties, meetings and conferences, and invite other users to attend, like or share these groups or events.

-Most recently, in January 2013, Facebook publishes a new product called Graph Search, a~search engine based on users' data. \footnote{\url{https://www.facebook.com/about/graphsearch}} Through Graph Search, a user can directly acquire information from his friends' data without visiting their personal pages.
+In January 2013, Facebook publishes a new product called Graph Search, a~search engine based on users' data.\footnote{\url{https://www.facebook.com/about/graphsearch}} It allows users to explore more information about daily life, find people who share common interests or live in the same city, discover new restaurants and music, and so on.
+Through Graph Search, a user can directly acquire information from his friends' data without visiting their personal pages.
 For example, if a user types in ``photos by my friends'', he will get a page containing all photos uploaded by his friends.
-Note that, for a same query, different users will get different results.
+Since Graph Search is a personalized search engine, for the same query different users will get different results.